sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 **1) Standish Group study**

 The Standish Group, a research advisory organization that focuses on software development performance[^16], found that “of 3,555 projects from 2003 to 2012 that had labor costs of at least $10 million, only 6.4% were successful.
-The Standish data showed that 52% of the large projects were “challenged” meaning they were over budget, behind schedule or didn’t meet user expectations.
+The Standish data showed that 52% of the large projects were “challenged” meaning they were over budget, behind schedule or didn't meet user expectations.
 The remaining 41.4% were failures — they were either abandoned or started anew from scratch."[^17]

 The standish group study and results were also mentioned in Chapter 3 of the Novembre 2006 Report of the Auditor General of Canada (statements 3.5 and 3.6).
 See point 3 below